What is the Utah Monthly?

 The Utah Monthly is a free weekly online newsletter that provides Utahns with discussions and perspectives on Utah politics, art, history, religions, culture, environment, ideas, and current events.
 Our mission is to strengthen local Utah communities and culture by fostering deeper understanding of local issues and situations, elevating important ideas and debates, and developing and showcasing local literary, artistic, and creative talent.
 In essence, borrowing from George Will’s idea of “statecraft as soulcraft,” we imagine our content as placecraft—working to replace placelessness with placefulness.

 The Utah Monthly is run entirely by dedicated unpaid volunteers serving as the newsletter’s editors and monthly contributors.
 To give voice to a wide range of Utah-related perspectives, opinions, and experiences, the Utah Monthly welcomes contributions.
-We invite anyone interested in contributing an article (generally between 700–2,500 words), poetry, or short story to submit your contribution to utahmonthly@gmail.com.
+We invite anyone interested in contributing an article (generally between 700 and 2,500 words), poetry, or short story to submit your contribution to utahmonthly@gmail.com.

 To never miss a Utah Monthly article, subscribe by email to have each new article sent to your inbox every Sunday free of charge.